Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/Penetesting on Metasploitable 2.md

 From the output we can conclude that we have identified different user on the target that are using smtpd service.

 ---

+## Exploiting Service on Port 53: Domain-> ISC BIND
+ISC BIND is the most commonly used domain services in the linux based system.
+It mainly used to resolve the domain name into the ip address, so that we can access that website/server over the internet.

+### Identifying Vulnerabilites or Weakness

 ## Exploiting Service on Port 80: Apache httpd 2.2.8 service
 The Apache HTTP Server (httpd) is an open-source web server software(Web container).
-It is one of the most widely used web servers in the world, designed to deliver web content through the internet.
+It is one of the most widely used web servers in the world, designed to deliver the web content.
 It is compatible with mostly all operating systems like Linux, Windows, and macOS, and can serve both static and dynamic web pages.
 It uses mostly Php as a server side language.
 ![](../images/service_on_port_80.png)

 ### Identifying Vulnerabilites or Weakness